LeJit/Website/content/home/about.md

 +++

 # Biography
-I am a Big Data Developer at AppEagle where I architected a data lake ecosystem for processing raw data streams in an efficient and easily accesible manner.
+I am a Data Scientist at [Rocketrip](www.rocketrip.com) where .
 In addition, I am a Data Science mentor for Thinkful's Flexible Data Science bootcamp.

-Before that, I was the lead Data Scientist at STEALTHbits Technologies where I researched and designed anomaly detection algorithms for STEALTHbit's security software products.
+I have previously worked at Informed.co, STEALTHbits Technologies, and Verizon Wireless as a data scientist.
+I am interested in using my data science skills to solve problems with high societal impact.